abdullah2323442/thesisrepo-backup/sequence-academic.md

 #### 7.4.2 Cross-Batch Student Pool Management

-Administrators can access and assign students from any active batch, providing flexibility beyond advisor restrictions.
+Administrators can access and assign students from any active batch, unlike advisors who are restricted to their own batches.

 ```mermaid
 sequenceDiagram